awestover/storeydb/brainstorming/brainstorm2.md

 they arrive swiftly at their desination, but overall seemed like quite nice people.

-She went down to check with her island-ogropher how long before they were near the island the passengers wanted to go to.
+She went down to check with her island-ogropher how much longer until they would reach the passenger's desitnation island.
 She headed down the deck towards the captain's room.
 Before she could get there however, one of the passengers approached her.
 "Sol!
 I'm glad I ran into you.
 You should get more sleep."